chrisjavieroliveros/SMASCSS/README.md

 ### Shared
 _**2-Shared:**_ Shared directory contains sass inheritance/extend properties.
 These are common reusable styles.

-Note: It is HIGHLY recommended that the styles in this directory should be kept as inheritance properties (```@extend```), and/or mixin definitions (```@include```) so it can easily be applied globally and merged together to any other existing styles.
+Note: The styles in this directory should be kept as inheritance properties (```@extend```), and/or mixin definitions (```@include```) so it can easily be applied globally and merged together to any other existing styles.

 _For example:_
 - ```%global-input-style```
 - ```@mixin global-input-style```

 ### Base
 _**3-Base:**_ The base directory contains rules applied to an element using an element selector.
 It is defining the default styling for how that element should look in all occurrences on the page.
 It is the default style of an element.

 Base styles include setting heading sizes, default link styles, default font styles, and body backgrounds.
-There should be no need to use !important in a Base style.
+In case of adding instances/variations in the element classes, it is best to create a correponding class and write the styles from their and not directly in the base element.

 _Boilerplate files in directory:_
-- Default ( `html`, `` )
+- Default ( `html`, `body` )
 - Heading ( `h1`, `h2`, `h3`, `h4`, `h5`,`h6` )
 - List ( `<ul>` `<ol>` )
 - Paragraphs ( `<p>` )
 - Line Heights ( _paragraph_, _span_ )

 ### Layout
 _**4-Layout:**_ Layout directory contains all major styles for layout and setting up major sections all over the web design/page.